iucncsg.org

 CSG History

 The Crocodile Specialist Group (CSG) is one of more than 120 species specialist groups within the IUCN’s Species Survival Commission (SSC).
 Formed in 1971, the CSG has grown from a small group of dedicated individuals making up the group in the early 1970s, to an international network of over 700 members in 82 countries (as of October 2023).
-Seven Chairs have presided over the CSG during its 53-year history: Hugh Cott (1971-1973), F. Wayne King (1973-1978, 1983-1989), H. Duke Campbell (1979-1980), Harry Messel (1989-2004); and, Grahame Webb (2004-2023).
+Five Chairs have presided over the CSG in its first 53 years: Hugh Cott (1971-1973), F. Wayne King (1973-1978, 1983-1989), H. Duke Campbell (1979-1980), Harry Messel (1989-2004); and, Grahame Webb (2004-2023).
 Alejandro Larriera (Argentina) and Charlie Manolis (Australia) were appointed as co-Chairs in October 2023.

 The CSG was formed at a time when the “conservation” movement was still in its infancy.
 At that time the CSG was faced with populations of most crocodilians being drastically depleted, mainly as a result of indiscriminate hunting for the skin trade.
 It was thus not surprising that early efforts focused on stopping those population declines, with “total protection” as the main form of management regime being advocated.
 But by the mid-1980s, when some crocodilian species began to show recovery, it became clear that this strategy was insufficient to maintain conservation efforts into the future.
 The concept of conservation through sustainable use was thus adopted by the CSG as cornerstone of its conservation efforts, and continues to this day.